KaterinaWalter/javadocs/docs/unit1/notes109.md

 ## Methods and Procedural Abstraction

-Up until now, all of our code has been written as statements in the `main` method, but complex programs are made up of many **methods**.
+Up until now, all of our code has been written as line-by-line **statements** in the `main` method, executed like step-by-step instructions, but complex programs are made up of many **methods**.
 We divide a program into methods to organize the code and avoid repetition.

 <html>
     <dl>